PrayagDesaiweb/Annotation-and-AutoWiring/README.md

 Development process
 1. Create a setter method in your lass for injections
 2. Configure the dependency injection with the @Autowired Annotation.

+What is method injection?
+You can place the @Autowired above any method.

+Setter injection
+Innject dependencies by setting field values on your class directly, even private fields.
+This is accomplished using Java Reflections

+Development process or setter injection
+1. Configure dependency injection using Autowired annotations
+2. This is applied directly to the fields.
+No setter method needed